Q. What is FreeRTOS?

 - HTTP Library: HTTP client library that you can use to create applications that use REST API to connect to an HTTP server.

 - Wi-Fi management library: A common API layer that abstracts port-specific Wi-Fi implementations and simplifies application development.

 - Bluetooth Low Energy management library: A standardized API layer that enables you to use Generic Access Profile (GAP) and Generic Attributes (GATT) profiles to create Bluetooth Low Energy applications.

-- Device Defender library: Allows your Amazon FreeRTOS-based devices to work with AWS IoT Device Defender.
+- Device Defender library: Allows your FreeRTOS-based devices to work with Amazon IoT Device Defender.

-- Device Shadows library: Defines functions to create, update, and delete AWS IoT Device Shadows.
+- Device Shadows library: Defines functions to create, update, and delete Amazon IoT Device Shadows.

-- Greengrass discovery: A library that helps Amazon FreeRTOS devices to discover and connect to an AWS IoT Greengrass Core.
+- Greengrass discovery: A library that helps FreeRTOS devices to discover and connect to an Amazon IoT Greengrass Core.

 - TLS: Transport Layer Security (TLS) interface is an optional wrapper used to abstract cryptographic implementation details of the underlying TLS stack.

 - PKCS#11: A cryptographic API layer (OASIS standard) that abstracts key storage, get/set properties for cryptographic objects, and session semantics.

 Q. What minimum hardware specifications are required?